forallrubrics/policies/PrivacyPolicy_TermsOfUse.md

 This is the entire agreement between us relating to the subject matter herein and shall not be modified except in writing, signed by both parties, or by a change to this Agreement made by ForAllRubrics as set forth above.
 Contact

-ForAllRubrics is located at 222 W Merchandise Mart Plaza, 1871 (12th Floor), Chicago, IL 60654.
+ForAllRubrics is located at 220 N Green St, WeWork (6th Floor), Chicago, IL 60607.
 Contact us by email: support@forallrubrics.com

 ForAllRubrics is an unregistered trademark of Forall Systems, Inc.

-Last Updated: September 11, 2014
+Last Updated: December 1, 2015